goauthentik/authentik/website/integrations/services/jellyfin/index.md

 1. Click "Save"
 2. Logout, and login with a LDAP user.
 Username **must** be used, logging in with email will not work.

-### Authentik Configuration
+### authentik Configuration

 No additional authentik configuration needs to be configured.
 Follow the LDAP outpost instructions to create an LDAP outpost and configure access via the outpost

 ## OIDC Configuration

-### Authentik Configuration
+### authentik Configuration

 To use the role claim within Jellyfin we will have to add a custom property.
 This is not needed but does allow admins to be set for SSO users automatically.
-It can also deny access if they don't have a role, but this should be done though Authentik instead.
+It can also deny access if they don't have a role, but this should be done though authentik instead.

-1. Go to _Customization_ then _Property Mappings_
+1. Go to **Customization** -> **Property Mappings**.
-2. Create a _Scope Mapping_
+2. Create a **Scope Mapping**.
 3. Assign these values:
     - name: `Group Membership`
     - scope name: `groups`